-There are two versions of One Man Band: Originals and Essentials.
+There are two versions of One Man Band: One Man Band 12 and One Man Band Originals.

-Although a lot of the Originals features are omited in Essentials, it does have some major inprovements.
+Many functions from Originals are omited in the later versions.
+They were regarded to be less usefull, less needed or too difficult to use.
+Most users will find version 12 a better product, but so many people, so many tastes.
+So you might try Originals and you be the judge.
 Originals is not discontinued, both versions are supported in full.
-The choice is easy if you are a Macintosh user, only Essentials is available for OSX.
-For Windows users the choice is difficult, but when you buy one you will get an offer to buy the other one for only US$ 12.50.
+The choice is easy if you are a Macintosh user, only version 12 is available for Mac OS.
+For Windows users the choice is open, but when you buy one you will get an offer to buy the other one for only US$ 12.50.
 You can always switch or use both.

-First a list of features in Originals that are omited in Essentials.
+First a list of features in Originals that are omited in version 12.

 STPL.
 Although this is a much easier way to modify styles in batch than using a regular programming language, there will be a learning curve if you never used any programming language before.